-As a condition of funding, grant holders will be required to complete a short grant monitoring form by Friday 11 March 2022.
-We will use any photos, attendee feedback, videos, newspaper clippings we receive to promote next year's grants and illustrate the awareness-raising work done in the city.
+Grant holders will be required to complete a short grant monitoring form by Friday 17 March 2023.
+We will use any photos, attendee feedback, case studies, videos/audio and newspaper clippings we receive to promote next year's grants and illustrate the awareness-raising work done in the city.
 Please ensure you collect appropriate permissions for any photos that you share with us.